stayshikshit/flask-blog/README.md

 Linux

-- Install using command - `sudo apt install python3 python3-pip -y`
+- Install using the command - `sudo apt install python3 python3-pip -y`

 ### 02. Clone the Repo